 Pauline Dolan one of our volunteers had already analysed some of the probate documents from Sheen dating from 1540-1620.
 It makes fascinating reading.
 The first document is a pdf that will open in a new window, the second is an excel document that will download when you click on the link.

 Click on the link above to access the raw LiDAR data from the survey done early 2016 by the Environment Agency via Dropbox.

 Click the images below for larger versions to see the lidar data as manipulated by Steve Malone of Trent and Peak Archaeology, which makes sense of the raw data.
-These do not cover the whole area of the LiDAR survey, just the area around Under Whitle.
+The large image covers the whole area of the LiDAR survey, the smaller ones focus just on the area around Under Whitle.